bethesirius/ChosunTruck/README.md

 - [Cuda Toolkit 7.5](https://developer.nvidia.com/cuda-75-downloads-archive) (Note: Do an ADVANCED INSTALLATION.
 ONLY install the Toolkit + Integration to Visual Studio.
 Do NOT install the drivers + other stuff it would normally give you.
 Once installed, your project properties should look like this: https://i.imgur.com/e7IRtjy.png)

-- Do you have a problem with an installation.
-See [Windows Installation wiki page](https://github.com/bethesirius/ChosunTruck/wiki/Windows-Installation)
+- If you have a problem during installation, look at our [Windows Installation wiki page](https://github.com/bethesirius/ChosunTruck/wiki/Windows-Installation)

 #### Required to allow input to work in Windows:
 - **Go to C:\Users\YOURUSERNAME\Documents\Euro Truck Simulator 2\profiles and edit controls.sii from**